Rays vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Yandy Diaz, Justin Turner and others are available when the Tampa Bay Rays host the Boston Red Sox at Tropicana Field on Monday (at 4:10 PM ET).
+Player prop betting options for Yandy Diaz, Rafael Devers and others are available in the Tampa Bay Rays-Boston Red Sox matchup at Tropicana Field on Tuesday, starting at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!